-This programme resources and support materials were available via Teachers TV website but as from 29th April 2011 the website was disbanded.
-For anyone wanting further information regarding any of the 3,500 15min video that Teacher TV broadcast please visit the UK Department of Education website. click here.
-My thanks for Teachers TV for their permission to continuing broadcast this video.
+This programme resources and support materials were available via Teachers TV website but as from 29th April 2011, the website was disbanded.
+For anyone wanting further information regarding any of the 3,500 15min videos that Teacher TV broadcast please visit the UK Department of Education website. click here.
+My thanks for Teachers TV for their permission to continue broadcasting this video.

 The numbering system on a standard dartboard is designed in such a way as to reduce ‘lucky shots’ and reduce the element of chance.
 For further details about the board click here.

 So now you know the board is arranged in a way that reduces lucky shots and punishes bad shots.
 Just look at what is either side of the 20; 5 and 1 so if you miss the 20 you are likely to hit a 5 or a 1.
-Many social players therefore throw most of their scoring darts towards the left hand side of the board from the 12 down to the 19 because they believe they have a higher percentage of hitting a higher score than throwing for the twenty / treble twenty and in many cases they would be correct.
-Regular players and the professionals you may have seen on TV never adopt this strategy / method of play.
-They will throw for the higher scoring trebles and regularly hit them this is purely down to practise.
-If you want to be good at the game not only do you need to practise and set yourself goals and targets to achieve.
+Many social players, therefore, throw most of their scoring darts towards the left-hand side of the board from the 12 down to the 19 because they believe they have a higher percentage of hitting a higher score than throwing for the twenty / treble twenty and in many cases they would be correct.
+Regular players and the professionals you may have seen on TV never adopt this strategy/method of play.
+They will throw for the higher scoring trebles and regularly hit them this is purely down to Practice.
+If you want to be good at the game not only do you need to Practice and set yourself goals and targets to achieve.
 You also need to learn dart maths!

 ‘I hate maths’ I hear you say.
-Well we use maths everyday in a number of forms and you probably have never given it a second thought.
-Every time you look at a clock you are using maths: every heard someone ask for the time and a reply coming back quarter past one?
+Well, we use maths every day in a number of forms and you probably have never given it a second thought.
+Every time you look at a clock you are using maths: Ever heard someone ask for the time and a reply coming back quarter past one?
 Similarly well you may know that is the same as 15 minutes past one and dart maths can be as easy as this.

 Depending on your age you may have heard of the following: